strobel1x/openhab2-addons/addons/binding/org.openhab.binding.rfxcom/README.md

 * Rain
 * Rfy
 * Security1
+* TemperatureHumidityBarometric
+* TemperatureHumidity
 * Temperature
-* TemperatureHumidity
+* TemperatureRain
 * Thermostat1
 * Undecoded
 * Wind

 ## Discovery

-The transceivers/receivers are automatically discovered by the JD2XX library and put in the Inbox.
+The transceivers/receivers should be automatically discovered by the JD2XX library and put in the Inbox.

-Apple OS X note:
+### Apple OS X note:

 Apple provides build-in FTDI drivers for OS X, which need to be disabled to get JD2XX work properly.